Your thesis argument in three hours (Part One)

 - Develop supporting premises and draw some academic conclusions.

-You are invited to bring your ideas, proposals, provisional research questions, any thesis research concepts you'd like to explore, your laptops.
+You are invited to bring your ideas, proposals, provisional research questions, any thesis research concepts you'd like to explore and your laptops.

-Venue Ulwazi Training Room - Vincent Kolbe Knowledge Commons - Main Library, Upper Campus
+Venue Ulwazi Training Room, Vincent Kolbe Knowledge Commons, Chancellor Oppenheimer Library, Upper Campus

 How to book your seat